Loki-Astari/ThorsSerializer/doc/usage.md

      Config:      Human readable                                    Potentially config file like.
 ````

-###Yaml/Binary
+###Yaml

 The description above is for Json Serialization/Deserialization.
-But the exact same description can be used for Yaml or Binary versions.
-Simply replace Json with Yaml or Binary and replace json with yaml or binary.
+But the exact same description can be used for Yaml.
+Simply replace Json with Yaml and replace json with yaml.

-The export parameter `characteristics` has slightly different meaning for printing yaml (and has no affect on binary).
-See the libyaml documentation for the meaning of these flags.
+The export parameter `characteristics` has slightly different meaning for printing yaml.
+See the [libyaml documentation](http://libyaml.sourcearchive.com/documentation/0.1.1/group__styles_g1efef592e2e3df6f00432c04ef77d98f.html) for the meaning of these flags.
 ````bash
      Default:     What ever the implementation likes.
                   Currently this means YAML_BLOCK_MAPPING_STYLE but I have plans for an